peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 a deliberate effort to balance security and privacy needs in the Digital Credential ecosystem.

+## Validity Reasons

+Depending by the scopes of how the detailed Status Assertions are implemented, these may disclose details about the Holder or subject that were not initially committed to during the original Credential issuance.
+This can potentially expose additional information that was not part of the original credentialing process.
+Providing a reason that a Digital Credential is no longer valid can be essential to certain use cases, and unacceptable for others
+For example, in a healthcare setting, a patient should not have medical reasons for a suspended credential disclosed in assertions of suspension.
+However, in a supply chain context, a product suspension might benefit from additional information, such as batch or lot information.

 # IANA Considerations

 ## JSON Web Token Claims Registration